Tenacious Legal Representation for Premises Liability Lawsuits

-Just because someone is injured by a dangerous property condition does not automatically trigger a premises liability claim.
-The victim must prove the owner-operator was somehow negligent, such as by:
+Just because you were injured by a dangerous property condition, your recovery of damages is not assured.
+Our premises liability lawyers will need to prove the owner-operator was somehow negligent, such as by:

-- Negligently failing to become aware of the dangerous condition or inspect the property; and/or
+- Negligently failing to become aware of the dangerous condition or inspect the property

 With negligence at the center of most premises liability personal injury claims, the victim must show a duty of care was owed to them by the defendant, the duty of care was breached, the breach caused the injury, and the victim suffered actual harm as a result.

-Property owner-operators may escape liability if the dangerous condition would have been obvious to a reasonable person.
+Property owner-operators may escape liability if the dangerous condition would have been open and obvious to a reasonable person.
 In such cases, a victim cannot argue the property owner-operator was responsible for their injuries.
-Furthermore, California employs the doctrine of comparative fault that may also lessen a victim’s recovery.
-Even if the owner-operator is at fault, the victim may be found to have a degree of fault as well.
-The percentage of fault allocated to the victim will lessen their damage recovery by a proportionate percentage.Public Entity Protection
+Your damages could be reduced by the doctrine of comparative fault where an owner is able to show you are partly to blame for your own injuries.
+Your damages will be reduced by an amount the jury believes is equal to your degree of fault.

 - The public entity had notice of the dangerous condition and had enough time to act to prevent the injury at issue in the lawsuit.

-If you or a loved one has suffered an injury as a result of a dangerous condition on the property owned or maintained by another, you should speak to an experienced attorney to ensure you rights are protected.
-At Walton Law, A.P.C., we have successfully handled several premises liability cases and understand the intricacies surrounding these difficult claims.
+If you or a loved one has suffered an injury as a result of a dangerous condition on the property owned or maintained by another, you should speak to an experienced premises liability attorney to ensure you rights are protected.
+At Walton Law, APC, we have successfully handled many challenging claims arising out of dangerous property conditions.
+For a free and confidential consultation about your claim, please call us directly at (866) 338-7079, or contact us by completing our online form.